crueber/restful-api/README.md

 ### Step 5: Start building your controllers in this fashion!

 These are the properties and callbacks that a controller may have on it.
-All callbacks follow the node convention of callback(err, args...).
+All callbacks are the last arg of the function signature, and they all follow the node convention of callback(err, args...).

     PostsController = {
       finder: function (identifier, is_index, callback) {},     // identifier is a string that was passed in the URI.
                                                                 // is_index is a boolean for if this was called from an index or not
                                                                 // callback takes err and the model. the model will be set on req[controller_name] for subsequent requests.
       secure: function (req, is_nested, is_secure_callback) {}, // is_nested indicates whether this controllers action will be called.
-                                                                // is_secure_callback tkaes err and a boolean to indicate if the request is authorized.
+                                                                // is_secure_callback takes err and a boolean to indicate if the request is authorized.
       before_filters: [ function (req, res, callback) ],        // filters that are run before the resource function.
 Callback takes err.
       after_filters: [ function (req, res, callback) ],         // filters that are run after the resource function, and after the response has been sent.
 Callback takes err.